The Green River Passenger Depot:

 - Hits: 870

-The new depot was huge and second in size in Wyoming only to the depot in Cheyenne.
-As described in Blasi’s article, “The impressive redbrick building consisted of three wings, the central wing being two stories tall and fronted by a 40-foot-long colonnade and arched entranceways.
-Inside, the building offered both travelers and locals a variety of services including a dining room, a café, separate men’s and women’s waiting rooms, bathrooms, ticket office, baggage rooms, and various offices for employees and passenger services.”
+Finally, after years of efforts to beautify, expand, and develop Green River into a world-class city, the final symbol of its coming-of-age felt complete.
+Among the town’s selling points could also be counted an electric lighting system, fire and sewer services, and lots of trees.
+The depot, second in size only to Cheyenne, was huge.
+The impressive redbrick building consisted of three wings, the central wing being two stories tall and fronted by a 40-foot-long colonnade and arched entranceways.
+Inside, the building offered both travelers and locals a variety of services including dining room, a café, separate men’s and women’s waiting rooms, bathrooms, ticket office, baggage rooms, and various offices for employees and passenger services.

 The Union Pacific hotel was moved across the street to the north side of Railroad Avenue, as seen here, to make room for the larger depot building

 Not only did the new depot bring in new business to accommodate extra passengers the welcoming structure would surely attract, it also brought in jobs.
 On October 15th, 1910, the U.P. offices in Ogden officially moved into the depot in Green River due to its central location on the line.
 The Green River Star reported on October 21st that although some U.P. employees were unhappy about having to leave their homes in Ogden, the majority were “agreeably surprised at our progressive little city” and of course the larger offices in Green River’s new depot building.
 In the 1940s, the well-recognized “crow’s nest” lookout tower was added to the roof to enable employees to see the entire rail yard.
 Most U.P. employees call this simply “the tower.”